s1d6point7bugcrowd/waybackurl-query/README.md

 # URL Based Archive Search

-A tool for querying and retrieving archived pages from the `*.secret.app` domain using the Internet Archive’s CDX API.
+A tool for querying and retrieving archived pages from the `*<target>` domain using the Internet Archive’s CDX API.

-This project allows users to search for and extract archived pages from the `*.secret.app` domain using the Internet Archive's CDX API.
+This project allows users to search for and extract archived pages from the `*.<target>` domain using the Internet Archive's CDX API.
 It is useful for researchers, security analysts, and anyone interested in the historical data of the Secret App website.

 ## Features